IronForgedClan/IronForgedBot/README.md

   Reverts the most recent database migration.

 - `make update-deps`\
-  Updates all project dependencies to their latest versions and rebuilds the container.
+  Upgrades all project dependencies to their latest versions and rebuilds the dev container.

 - `make update-data`\
   Updates the data submodule to the latest commit from the private repository.